-You can find all your conditions listed on Step 3 of your monthly monitoring report.
+You can find all your conditions listed on Step 2.5 of your monthly monitoring report.
 You will also be able to see the date that you are expected to submit information to us to resolve each condition.
 Please review this tab every month and update as needed.

-2. Submit information to your Salix relationship manager
+2. Submit information to your relationship manager

 To enable conditions to be resolved, please send the required information to your relationship manager via email as soon as possible after the associated milestone is reached.
 Your relationship manager will let you know once the condition has been reviewed and can be considered resolved.
 If you have any questions about what is required to satisfy a condition, please speak to your relationship manager.

-You may be contacted by a member of the energy and carbon technical team or one of our technical advisors for clarification or further documentation.
+Some conditions will require technical assessment and you may be contacted by a member of our energy and carbon technical team with any queries or requests for clarification or further documentation.